IPod game

-An iPod click wheel game or iPod game is a video game playable on the various versions of the Apple portable media player, the iPod.
-The original iPod had the game Brick (originally invented by Apple co-founder Steve Wozniak) included as an easter egg hidden feature; later firmware versions added it as a menu option.
-Later revisions of the iPod added three more games in addition to Brick: Parachute, Solitaire, and Music Quiz.
-Apple later offered iPod games for sale through the iTunes store.
-These games should not be confused with games for the iPod Touch, which require iOS and are only available on Apple's App Store.
+An iPod click wheel game (or simply iPod game) is a video game designed for the Apple iPod, a portable media player.
+The original iPod included the game Brick (originally invented by Apple co-founder Steve Wozniak) as a hidden easter egg; later firmware versions added it as a standard menu option.
+Subsequent revisions of the iPod added three more games: Parachute, Solitaire, and Music Quiz.
+Apple eventually offered third-party iPod games for sale through the iTunes Store.
+These games are distinct from games for the iPod Touch, which require iOS and are distributed exclusively through the App Store.

-Navigate to Extras → Games and, assuming you have a generation 3 (G3) iPod, you will find Brick, Music Quiz, Parachute, and Solitaire.
-If you have a G1 iPod, only the Breakout game is available, and that only as an Easter egg (a bit of hidden code on the iPod): access it by navigating to the iPod’s About screen and holding down the button in the centre of the jog wheel for about five seconds.
-Breakout will appear on your screen.
-Then, use the jog wheel to move the racket and play while you listen to your favorite songs.
+The third-generation iPod (released in 2003) featured Brick, Music Quiz, Parachute, and Solitaire natively accessible via the "Extras" menu.
+On the original first-generation iPod, Brick was initially accessible only by navigating to the "About" screen and holding the center button for several seconds.